pablogila/aton/README.md

 The full Aton documentation is available [online](https://pablogila.github.io/Aton/).
 An offline version of the documentation is found at `docs/aton.html`.
-Code examples are included in the `examples/` folder.
+Code examples are included in the [`Aton/examples/`](https://github.com/pablogila/Aton/tree/main/examples) folder.

 ## Interfaces for ab-initio codes

 The **interface** module contains interfaces for several *ab-initio* codes.
-These are powered by the [text](https://pablogila.github.io/Aton/aton/text.html) module and can be easily extended.
+These are powered by the `aton.text` module and can be easily extended.

 ### [aton.interface](https://pablogila.github.io/Aton/aton/interface.html)